Beth Israel Deaconess Offers Holistic Options for Women Experiencing Sexual Dysfuntion

 “We’ve invested a lot of time in selecting the multidisciplinary services that we’re going to involve in the Center because we really want to promote wellness,” Dr. Lefevre says.
 “I think this is going to be very positive and help show people what the mentality is at Beth Israel Deaconess and what we try to do, and I have a feeling that this is going to be a success.”

-If you are a woman experiencing an issue with intimate health or wellness including sexual or pelvic floor dysfunction and are interested in a holistic approach to treating your condition, contact the Center for Intimate Health and Wellness to schedule your initial appointment.This post is a sponsored collaboration between Beth Israel Deaconess Medical Center and Boston magazine's advertising department.
+If you are a woman experiencing an issue with intimate health or wellness including sexual or pelvic floor dysfunction and are interested in a holistic approach to treating your condition, contact the Center for Intimate Health and Wellness to schedule your initial appointment.This is a paid partnership between Beth Israel Deaconess Medical Center and Boston Magazine's City/Studio